TysonPWilliams/ISK1001-Group-Presentation-AG-TW/HELP.md

 **Issue:** Running `python3 main.py` results in an error.

 **Solution:**
-- Ensure all dependencies are installed.
+- Ensure all dependencies are installed (solution above)
 - If you see `ModuleNotFoundError`, manually install the missing module:
   ```bash
   pip install module-name